StanSvec/dropwizard-authorization/README.md

 [![Build Status](https://travis-ci.org/StanSvec/dropwizard-authorization.svg?branch=master)](https://travis-ci.org/StanSvec/dropwizard-authorization)

-## Authorization for Dropwizard 0.8.x
+## Authorization for Dropwizard

 ```
-For Dropwizard 0.8.x use 0.1.4 version from jCenter.
+For Dropwizard 0.8.x use 0.1.4 version from jCenter:
+group: 'com.stansvec', name: 'dropwizard-authorization', version: '0.1.4'
 ```

 This extension uses custom `@Auth` annotation for principal authentication and authorization.
 There are several options how to define authorization rules: